-- our total consolidated liabilities with the relevant bank divided by our total consolidated assets must not exceed 80% or 85% as the case may be ("Consolidated Leverage Covenant").
-The total consolidated assets are based on the market value of our vessels and the book values of all other assets, on an adjusted basis as set out in the relevant guarantee; - the ratio of our aggregate debt to EBITDA must not at any time exceed 5.5:1 on a trailing 12 months' basis or the ratio of our aggregate debt after deducting cash to EBITDA must not at any time exceed 6.5:1 on 8.5:1 on a trailing 12 months' basis ("EBITDA Covenant").
-EBITDA is not a recognized measurement under US GAAP and represents net income before net interest expense, income tax expense, depreciation and amortization;
+change the flag, class or management of the vessel mortgaged under such facility or terminate or materially amend the ensure that the market value of the vessel mortgaged under the applicable credit facility, determined in accordance with the terms of that facility, does not fall below 100% to 120%, as applicable, of the outstanding amount of the loan (the the U.S. dollar equivalent amount specified in the relevant credit agreement for the applicable period by, if necessary, our total consolidated liabilities with the relevant bank divided by our total consolidated assets must not exceed 80% or 85% as the case may be ("Consolidated Leverage Covenant").
+The total consolidated assets are based on the market value of our vessels and the book values of all other assets, on an adjusted basis as set out in the relevant guarantee;

-- our net consolidated worth (total consolidated assets less total consolidated liabilities) ("Consolidated Net Worth Covenant") must not at any time be less than \$150.0 million; - payment of dividends is subject to no event of default having occurred; - · maintenance of minimum free liquidity of \$500,000 is required on deposit; and - a minimum of 51% of the Company's shares shall remain directly or indirectly beneficially owned by the Hajioannou family for the duration of the relevant credit facilities.
+- the ratio of our aggregate debt to EBITDA must not at any time exceed 5.5:1 on a trailing 12 months' basis or the ratio of our aggregate debt after deducting cash to EBITDA must not at any time exceed 6.5:1 or 8.5:1 on a trailing 12 months' basis ("EBITDA Covenant").
+EBITDA is not a recognized measurement under US GAAP and represents net income before net interest expense, income tax expense, depreciation and amortization; - our net consolidated worth (total consolidated assets less total consolidated liabilities) ("Consolidated Net Worth Covenant") must not at any time be less than \$150.0 million; - payment of dividends is subject to no event of default having occurred; - maintenance of minimum free liquidity of \$500,000 is required on deposit; and - a minimum of 51% of the Company's shares shall remain directly or indirectly beneficially owned by the Hajioannou family for the duration of the relevant credit facilities.